WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 This makes "mandatory" functionally discretionary—a pattern Layers 3–4 will document through practitioner and user evidence [TIG Reports 2023–2025; Open Reporting Provisions 2025].
 The focus on "serious" cases (e.g., child harm/death) logically overlooks routine proceedings, missing epidemiological patterns in everyday family conflicts for policy reform.

-### Consent Asymmetry: When Parties Disagree
-**The problem.** In multi-party cases (e.g., parents + local authority + children's guardian), **what happens when parties split on publication**?

-**Typical scenario:**
-- One parent consents to anonymised publication (seeking precedent, accountability, or systemic awareness)
-- The other parent or local authority objects (citing child welfare concerns, reputational harm, or "unnecessary intrusion")

-**Current practice** (documented in practitioner accounts and case law):
-- Judge treats objection as **significant factor against publication**
-- Publication typically refused unless public interest is "sufficiently compelling" to override objector's concerns
-- **No presumption that one parent's consent suffices** even when anonymisation is robust
-- Local authority objections carry particular weight (given their statutory child protection role) and can practically veto via delays in balancing hearings, extending timelines indefinitely

-**The inversion effect.** This practice inverts the post-2014 presumption in mandatory categories.
-What should be "publish unless compelling reasons" becomes "refuse if anyone objects," regardless of:
-- Whether the judgment is already fully anonymised (so identification risk is minimal)
-- Whether the consenting party has legitimate accountability interests
-- Whether the objecting party's true concern is welfare (child protection) or reputation (avoiding scrutiny of their own conduct or institutional practice)

-**Design void.** No rule or guidance addresses:
-- Whether one parent's consent should suffice if anonymisation is robust and the other parent's objection is reputationally motivated
-- How judges should distinguish between genuine welfare concerns and strategic objections
-- Whether institutional parties (local authorities, NHS trusts) should have veto power when parents consent
-- What weight to give systemic transparency interests when individual parties prefer privacy

-This discretionary gap enables **consent asymmetry to function as a veto mechanism**, blocking transparency even in cases where publication would serve accountability interests without compromising child welfare [2014 Judicial Guidance; Case Law e.g., Re S [2004]; Open Reporting Provisions 2025].

 ### Access Infrastructure and Discoverability
 **Repositories:**